May 08, 2021

 Refers about how data relates to other data.

-Data to store such as a User
+Data to store such as a User type, Comment type, or a Post type, and needed

 when we need to define/create an API.